apache/dolphinscheduler/docs/docs/en/guide/project/workflow-definition.md

   * Relationship between complement and timing configuration:

     1. Unconfigured timing: When there is no timing configuration, the daily replenishment will be performed by default according to the selected time range.
 For example, the workflow scheduling date is July 7 to July 10.
-If timing is not configured, the process instance is:
+If timing is not configured, the workflow instance is:

     ![workflow-unconfiguredTimingResult](../../../../img/new_ui/dev/project/workflow-unconfiguredTimingResult.png)

     2. Configured timing: If there is a timing configuration, it will be supplemented according to the selected time range in combination with the timing configuration.
 For example, the workflow scheduling date is July 7 to July 10, and the timing is configured (running every 5 a.m.).
-The process example is:
+The workflow example is:

     ![workflow-configuredTiming](../../../../img/new_ui/dev/project/workflow-configuredTiming.png)